-Boldly, I’m going to say that one of New England’s most significant gifts to America is a palette of extraordinary colors.
+Boldly, I’m going to say that one of our region’s most significant gifts to America is a palette of extraordinary, New England paint colors.

 Inspiration comes from our distinct scenery.
 We look out upon miles of ocean in all its moods, from sparkling blue to rumbling gray to foamy white; old-growth forests, with mottled bark and leaves of myriad greens, rooted in brown earth; sparkling granite peaks and shimmering russet salt marshes.

 And I haven’t even begun to talk about how these vistas change with the seasons, unveiling subtle variations in tone and hue — or about fall here, when our hillsides are dotted with foliage in deep red, burnt orange, brilliant yellow.